irfanahmed44/fingerprint-JetsonNano/README.md

 # fingerprint-JetsonNano
-Fingerprint sensor intergfacing with Jetson Nano using GPIO UART
+Fingerprint sensor interfacing with Jetson Nano using GPIO UART